Have you ever wondered how food bloggers make money? Well, you’re not alone!

-What’s the best monetization strategy to focus on for creating an income from your food blog: ads or products?
+We are going to breakdown the best monetization strategy to focus on for creating an income from your food blog.

 That last part is important: make sure that you’re not using both at the same time.